The Napa County Fire Department’s chipping program is now open

 The Napa County Fire Department (NCFD) provides a free chipping service to all Napa County residents who live in a designated fire hazard zone – meaning most all of rural Napa.
 Below is a brief description of the program and a link to sign up.
-All inquiries regarding the chipping program should be sent to Firedepartment@countyofnapa.org or call 707-299-1464.
+The chipping program typically starts in late Spring at which time a link and information will be provided here.
 The intent of the program is to encourage residents to comply with defensible space requirements of both the State and County, in addition to being Firewise.
 The program is not intended for commercial activities or general land clearing.

 - The maximum individual pile size is 50 feet long, 6 feet high by 10 feet wide (deep).